-- A use case illustrates required usage of a system i.e. expected functionality. - However it is equally important to illustrate how one should not be able to use the system. - Misuse cases can be used to identify threats, assets, and required countermeasures.
+- A use case illustrates required usage of a system i.e. expected functionality. - However it is equally important to illustrate how one should not be able to use the system. - Misuse cases are used to identify threats and required countermeasures.